 Adult establishment means a use meeting the definition of "adult establishment" in G.S.
 14-202.10(2), which is hereby adopted by reference.
-The term "adult establishment" includes adult bookstores, adult motion picture theaters, adult live entertainment businesses, and massage businesses, as those uses are defined in G.S.
+The term "adult establishment" includes adult bookstores, adult motion picture theaters, adult mini-motion picture theaters, adult live entertainment businesses, and massage businesses, as those uses are defined in G.S.
 14-202.10, which is hereby adopted by reference.
 However, this term does not include massage businesses where all applicable employees meet the ethical and educational requirements specified by the American Massage Therapy Association or equivalent national or state standards.